Simulations of Ellipsoidal Primordial Black Hole Formation: Numerical results

-Finally, Fig.~\ref{fig:lapse_evolution_tipical_amplitude} shows the time evolution of the lapse function at the centre $\alpha(\vec{r}=0)$ for different configurations.
-The figure highlights the detailed bouncing behaviour of the lapse function, which indicates apparent horizon formation when $\alpha(\vec{r}=0)$ continuously decreases and approaches to zero.
-We can observe that the time scale of the gravitational collapse is longer for a softer equation of state (smaller $w$).
 The top panels display cases with the fixed amplitude $\mu_{\rm t}$.
 Generally, we observe that non-spherical effects ($e, p \neq 0$) tend to slow down the collapse and can significantly increase the collapse time.
 The bottom panels show different configurations with varying amplitudes $\mu$ while fixing $p=0$.
 Here, we find that as $\mu$ increases beyond the critical value for spherical collapse, the deviation from sphericity required to prevent collapse also becomes larger, showing that non-spherical effects tend to prevent black hole formation.
 By running multiple simulations and analyzing the bouncing behaviour of the lapse function, we identified the threshold values, which will be discussed in detail in the next section.

 One remarkable behavior observed in this section from the non-spherical configuration is the damping oscillatory behaviour of the ellipticity.
 This suggests that the non-sphericity in our models decays over time, and remains small.
 This observation is consistent with findings from non-spherical simulations (small deviations from sphericity) in asymptotically flat spacetimes \cite{Baumgarte:2015aza, Celestino:2018ptx}.
 More complex dynamics could arise with larger deviations from sphericity (see, for instance, \cite{Marouda:2024epb}) or with a misaligned deformation tensor, as seen in \cite{Yoo:2024lhp}.